Blender (software): Support

 Blender is extensively documented on its website.
 There are also a number of online communities dedicated to support, such as the Blender Stack Exchange.

 Modified versions

 Due to Blender's open-source nature, other programs have tried to take advantage of its success by repackaging and selling cosmetically modified versions of it.
-Examples include IllusionMage, 3DMofun, 3DMagix, and Fluid Designer, the latter being recognized as Blender-based.
+Examples include Bforartists, Goo Engine, Tornavis (formerly Mechanical Blender), UPBGE and Fluid Designer, which were being recognized as Blender-based.
+There was a commercially made version that were also Blender-based such as IllusionMage, 3DMagix and 3DMofun in Chinese market, however, many communities found out that these softwares removed credits and were sold illegally without permission and its purchases and downloads become unavailable and the websites closed down as a result.